matthewtgilbride/linux/rbtree-xarray.md

 [binder driver](https://github.com/torvalds/linux/tree/master/drivers/android) in rust.
 Recently we addressed some TODOs around worst-case performance by [using red-black trees instead of a linked list](https://android-review.googlesource.com/c/kernel/common/+/2567935).
-We've since learned that the upstream RBTree data structure is deprecated.
-Our understanding is that RBTree should never be used for any new code, and we should use the XArray data structure instead.
+We've since learned that the upstream `RBTree` data structure is deprecated.
+Our understanding is that `RBTree` should never be used for any new code, and we should use the `XArray` data structure instead.

-XArray should be fine for all of our use cases in binder except one - the "range allocator".
+`XArray` should be fine for all of our use cases in binder except one - the "range allocator".
-We're not sure what to do for this particular use case, and are looking for guidance.
+We're not sure what to do for this particular case, and are looking for guidance.
 [The C driver uses RBTree](https://github.com/torvalds/linux/blob/3f01e9fed8454dcd89727016c3e5b2fbb8f8e50c/drivers/android/binder_alloc.h#L83-L85), which led us down that path in the first place.

 ## TLDR
-**How should we use XArray (or some other data structure that is not deprecated) to address the following scenario?**
+**How should we use `XArray` (or some other data structure that is not deprecated) to address the following scenario?**

 # Range Allocator
 Range allocator stores collection of "Descriptors":